 What should my tyre pressure be – and how do I check it?

 Your tyres are your points of contact on the road, and they’re vital to your safety.
 Yet sometimes life can get busy and you neglect to check them, especially when your car isn’t showing any obvious signs of neglect.
+But everyone should know how to check tyre pressure.

 Why it’s important to check tyre pressure